 The University Bookstore, managed by Barnes and Noble, carries a wide range of books, stationery, clothing, and other items.
 You can open a charge account and have the Bookstore charges deducted from your next pay.
-The Lehigh University Bookstore offers staff members a fifteen percent discount for purchases made at the University Bookstore.
-Barnes and Noble offers Lehigh's full-time employees a ten percent discount for some purchases made at the Allentown (Lehigh Valley Mall) and Bethlehem (Rte.
+The Lehigh University Bookstore offers a fifteen percent discount for purchases made at the University Bookstore.
+Barnes and Noble offers Lehigh full-time staff members a ten percent discount to some purchases made at the Allentown (Lehigh Valley Mall) and Bethlehem (Rte.
 33 and Freemansburg Avenue) stores.
 This program requires a special discount card that is available from the University Bookstore.